domRiddle/ASF/Compatibility.md

 ASF is currently available in following OS-specific variants:

 - `win-x64` works on 64-bit Windows OSes.
 This includes Windows 7 (SP1+), 8.1, 10, Server 2008 R2 (SP1+), 2012, 2012 R2, 2016, as well as future versions.
 - `linux-arm` works on 32/64-bit ARM-based (ARMv7+) GNU/Linux OSes.
 This includes platforms such as Raspberry Pi 2 (and newer) with all GNU/Linux OSes available for them (such as Raspbian), in current and future versions.
-This variant will not work with older ARM architectures, such as ARMv6 found in Raspberry Pi 0 & 1, it will also not work with OSes that do not implement required GNU/Linux environment, such as Android.
+This variant will not work with older ARM architectures, such as ARMv6 found in Raspberry Pi 0 & 1, it will also not work with OSes that do not implement required GNU/Linux environment (such as Android).
+- `linux-arm64` works on 64-bit ARM-based (ARMv8+) GNU/Linux OSes.
+This includes platforms such as Raspberry Pi 3 (and newer) with all AArch64 GNU/Linux OSes available for them (such as Debian), in current and future versions.
+This variant will not work with 32-bit OSes that do not have required 64-bit libraries available (such as Raspbian, which as of today doesn't have 64-bit build), it will also not work with OSes that do not implement required GNU/Linux environment (such as Android).
 - `linux-x64` works on 64-bit GNU/Linux OSes.
 This includes Alpine, CentOS/Fedora/RHEL, Debian/Ubuntu/Linux Mint, OpenSUSE/SLES and many other ones, including their derivatives, in current and future versions.
 - `osx-x64` works on 64-bit OS X OSes.
 This includes 10.13, as well as future versions.